-Main Squeeze Draws Investment from Another NFL Star
+Main Squeeze Draws Investment From Another NFL Player

 Main Squeeze has another professional athlete in the mix.
 New Orleans Saints punter Thomas Morstead joined the company as a minority owner.